 The FLIR C5 has the same features as the C3-X, but includes a more powerful 160 x 120 (19,200 pixel) resolution thermal imager.
 The higher resolution gives you more detail, enabling the camera to spot smaller temperature differences and making it easier to get an accurate temperature measurement.
 On top of that, the C5 has zoom capabilities, features 1-Touch Level/Span for improved scene contrast, and has an even better temperature range of -20 to 400°C (-4 to 752°F).

 The C3-X is a great camera for professionals who need a convenient, portable thermal imager for identifying and troubleshooting problems.
 However, the higher resolution of the C5 will give the user greater detail of the scene and pick up more subtle temperature differences.
+The Cx5 is suitable for those working in hazardous, industrial environments who need high resolution images.

 If you don’t rely too heavily on thermal imaging for inspections, but still value thermal as a useful tool, the affordable FLIR C3-X is the way to go.
 If you’re looking for a more robust imager for detecting potential issues on a regular basis, the C5 camera will better suit your needs and still come in at under $1000.
+If you perform T-class surveys, work in explosive environments, or regularly require hot work permits, then the Cx5 is your camera.